White House Farm murders: Jeremy Bamber

-To Jeremy's supporters, who over the years have included MPs and journalists, he is a victim of one of Britain's worst miscarriages of justice.
+To his supporters, who over the years have included Members of Parliament and journalists, Jeremy is a victim of one of Britain's worst miscarriages of justice.
 The Guardian took up his case in the early 1990s; one or more Guardian journalists began corresponding with him in 2006, and two interviewed him in 2011.
 Describing Jeremy as "clever and strategic", they wrote that there was something about him that made the public unsympathetic toward him.
 He was "handsome in a rather cruel, caddish way—he seemed to exude arrogance and indifference. ...
 Like Meursault in the Camus novel L'Étranger, he did not seem to display the appropriate emotions."
 He is reported to have passed a polygraph test in 2007.

 Jeremy's detractors include his extended family and his father's former secretary, Barbara Wilson.
-She told reporters that Jeremy used to provoke his parents, riding in circles around his mother on a bicycle, wearing make-up to upset his father, and once hiding a bag of live rats in Wilson's car.
+She told reporters that Jeremy used to provoke his parents, riding in circles around his mother on a bicycle, wearing make-up to upset his father and once hiding a bag of live rats in Wilson's car.
 Whenever Jeremy visited the farm there were arguments, she claimed.
-Tension had apparently increased in the weeks before the murders; Wilson said Nevill had remarked to her about foreseeing a "shooting accident".
-Jeremy's girlfriend, Julie Mugford, alleged that he had talked about killing his family.
+Tension had apparently increased in the weeks before the murders; Wilson said Nevill had remarked to her about foreseeing a "shooting accident."
+Jeremy's ex-girlfriend, Julie Mugford, alleged that he had talked about killing his family.
 A farm worker testified that Jeremy had once said of Sheila: "I'm not going to share my money with my sister."
-The court heard that, in March that year, while discussing security at the family's caravan site, Jeremy had told his uncle: "I could kill anybody.
+The court heard that, in March that year, while discussing security at the family's caravan site, he had told his uncle: "I could kill anybody.
 I could even [or 'easily'] kill my parents."
 Jeremy denied having said this.